- What is a Permanent?

 - Can I use a Permanent ride towards qualification for Paris-Brest-Paris or other foreign brevets?

-- Can I use a Permanent to qualify for BRM, or other long distance US events?
+- Can I use a Permanent to qualify for BRM, or other long-distance US events?

 This will be at the discretion of the organizer requiring qualification.
 A rider who wishes to use a Permanent towards qualification for one of these rides should contact the organizer well ahead of time.
-The Permanent must be as long or longer than the qualifying distance it represents.

 - Can I use a Permanent toward earning RUSA's Distance awards?